webandras/static-site-express/README.md

 - fix: Missing glob package (caused an issue on starter/barebone branch - not able to reproduce it on master though).
 - update: 3 posts (the ones serve as documentation)

-I created the **"Barebone"** theme (branch: `starter/barebone`) without TailwindCSS, with SASS support and some basic styling (nothing has changed in the app folder)
+I created the **"Barebone"** theme (branch: `starter/barebone`) without Tailwind CSS, with SASS support and some basic styling (nothing has changed in the app folder)
-It was a mistake to be dependent on a CSS framework.
+It was a mistake to be dependent on one CSS framework.
 Choose whatever you like for **Barebone**.

 ### Release 2.2.0 (24 March 2023)